xbeat/Machine-Learning/README.md

 Optimizing PyTorch Model Inference Speed

 PyTorch is a powerful deep learning framework, but model inference can sometimes be slow.
 This presentation will explore various techniques to boost your PyTorch model's inference speed, making it more efficient for real-world applications.

+## Positional Encoding in Transformer Models

+Positional Encoding in Transformer Models

+Positional encoding is a crucial component in Transformer models, addressing the inherent lack of sequential information in self-attention mechanisms.
+It enables these models to understand the order of input elements, which is essential for tasks involving sequential data like natural language processing.

 ## The Limitations of Retrieval-Augmented Generation (RAG) Systems